Skip to content

 Big bread brands and their ethical impact

 Did you know that there are over 100 types of bread around the world?
-Some recipes date back as far as over 14,000 years old!
+Some recipes date back over 14,000 years.
 Bread is a dietary staple in most cultures.
-Though the appetite for bread has been slowing in the UK, big bread brands are still making profits of over £24 million.
+Though the appetite for bread has been slowing in the UK, big ethical bread brands in the UK are still generating significant revenue.
+You can find the latest industry data at AHDB, the government-funded body that tracks UK cereal and bakery markets.
 With that kind of money at stake, mindful shoppers must buy from ethical bread brands.

 Is wholemeal bread better than white bread?